shriyachhabra/Sudoku-Solver/README.md

 # Sudoku-Solver
-Used the concept of backtracking to solve Sudoku puzzles.
+Java code that uses the concept of backtracking to solve Sudoku puzzles.